iam-tarun/air-passenger-forecast-sarima/README.md

 ## Project Overview

-Certainly!
-Here's a brief overview of your forecasting project on air passenger data using the SARIMA model:

----

-**Project Overview:**

 This project focuses on utilizing the SARIMA (Seasonal Autoregressive Integrated Moving Average) model to forecast air passenger data.
 The primary objective is to predict future trends in air travel demand based on historical patterns.
 By analyzing the seasonality and underlying patterns in the data, the project aims to provide accurate and actionable predictions for airline industry stakeholders.

 **Objectives:**